If you own a guinea pig, you have probably had to deal with foot spurs at some point.

 If you are worried, you can remove the spurs at any point, whatever size they are.
 It won’t trouble your guinea pig to have spurs removed from its feet, even if it doesn’t need to.

 If it gives you piece of mind, remove the spurs whenever you see them.
+We have an essential guide to nail grooming which can help you greatly with this delicate situation.

 How To Get Rid Of Guinea Pig Spurs?